byiringiroaimefils/Career-Ticket/README.md

 According to Harvard University Research, 85% of job success comes from having well‐developed soft and people skills, and only 15% of job success comes from technical skills and knowledge (hard skills).

-Career Ticket Umurava empowers young individuals to get ready to succeed in the career paths that they want to pursue:
-Freelancers
-Remote Workers
-Consultants
-Entrepreneurs
-Employees

-Career Ticket by Umurava Skills Package covers 4 areas: